 The Boston Zoning Code dictates the allowed shape, density, and use of development in a given area.
 It protects Boston's distinct neighborhoods from the development of buildings or uses that do not harmonize with their surrounding context.

 Fifteen of the Boston's twenty-six neighborhoods were once separate towns (or neighborhoods of separate towns).
 As the years passed, these neighborhoods were slowly annexed by the City of Boston.
 To this day, many of these neighborhood remain unique in their look and feel compared to the rest of the City.
-The Boston Zoning Code, enacted in 1964, has evolved and adapted to accommodate the unique character of these places and it includes many separate maps and amendments.
+The most recent edition of the Boston Zoning Code, enacted in 1964, has evolved and adapted to accommodate the unique character of these places and it includes many separate maps and amendments.

 Zoning maps for the City of Boston may be obtained at the Boston Planning & Development Agency's Planning and Zoning Department during regular business hours.
 Boston Planning & Development Agency staff members are available during regular business hours to assist you with questions about the zoning process, the Zoning Code, and zoning maps.